HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 - Table with image name and prediction results.
 - Download button to download table.

-### Project Hypothesis
+### Project Hypotheses

-This page will describe project hypotheses, conclusion and methods used to validate the hypothesis.
+This page will provide block for each project hypothesis, conclusions, and methods used to validate the hypothesis.

 ### ML Performance Metrics

 This page will provide the details for the answer to business requirement 2.<br>

-- Label Frequencies for Train, Validation and Test Sets
+- Label Frequencies for Train, Validation, and Test Sets
 - Model History - Accuracy and Losses
 - Model evaluation result